 - All rooms/apartments MUST be filled to capacity during the online housing selection process.
 This means that if you want to select a double room, you must have a roommate in order to select a double room.

-- If a vacancy occurs in a room or apartment after July 1st, the Office of Residential & First-Year Programs will use our discretion to assign you a new roommate without prior notification.
+- If a vacancy occurs in a room or apartment after July 1, the Office of Residential & First-Year Programs may use our discretion to assign you a new roommate without prior notification.

 Quarry Suites Meal Plan Requirement

 Because Quarry Suites are designed without full kitchens, students are required to have a meal plan (Apartment Meal Plan cannot be used by Quarry residents).
 NO EXCEPTIONS to this policy will be made.

 Apple Hall has customized furniture in order to maximize space so that all bedroom furniture can be accommodated in each room.
 Due to the size of some rooms it is necessary or recommended that one or two of the beds be elevated either to a half height setting using a “junior loft” bed set or full height using a regular bed set.
 Please refer to the floor plans posted online to review the list of rooms where beds should be elevated.
 Please take this information into consideration when selecting a room if you prefer to have a bed set at the lowest level.